b-N-I-R-A-V/Video-Games-Market-Analysis/README.md

 The dataset used for this analysis comes from VGChartz.
 Here is the link to the dataset.
 [VGChartz Dataset Link](https://images.careerfoundry.com/public/courses/intro-to-data/E1/vgsales.xlsx)

 ## Challenges
-1. Reliability of Software Sales Estimates: VGChartz no longer estimates how much software is sold, as digital sales have become more significant and challenging to track accurately.
-They now only record official shipment and sales data provided by developers and publishers.

-2. Hardware Sales Estimates: VGChartz continues to estimate hardware sales weekly, using retail samples and trends in individual countries to extrapolate figures for broader regions.
-These estimates typically fall within 10% of actual totals.

-3. Comparison and Updating: VGChartz regularly compares its sales estimates against official figures released by console manufacturers and regional trackers like Famitsu and NPD.
-They adjust their estimates accordingly to improve accuracy, which can lead to frequent updates.

-4. Sell-through vs. Sell-in Data: VGChartz's estimates are based on sell-through data (units sold to consumers), while console manufacturers often report sell-in data (units shipped to retailers).
-This difference means VGChartz's figures may not always match official manufacturer data, except when discontinued consoles have completely sold out.
+The dataset from VGChartz has limitations because it no longer estimates software sales due to the complexity of tracking digital sales reliably.
+Hardware sales estimates are based on retail sampling and may vary up to 10% from actual totals.
+The data is frequently updated to match official figures but can fluctuate, and there's a difference between VGChartz's sell-through data and manufacturers' sell-in data, except when consoles are discontinued.

 # Key Questions
 The following were the most important questions that we answered through the analysis: